mrfawy/ModernEnigma/README.md

 License Terms and disclaimer:
 -------------------------
 Modern Enigma is licensed under MIT terms .Modern Engima is not patented and will never be .
-Like any tool it can be used for good or the bad
-The main goal was to enhance user privacy for good means ,Project Team holds no responsibility for any illegal use or damage .
+Like any tool it can be used for good or any thing else .The main goal was to enhance user privacy means.
+Project Team holds no responsibility for any illegal use or damage .

 References:
 ----------------